 The definition of TI in § 581(26)(G) and (H) provide that TI need only include date of shipment when it is 24 hours later than the date of the transaction.

-Additionally, if it takes several days to reconcile and send the TI, the wholesale distributor will likely remove the product from quarantine and return it.
+Additionally, if it takes longer than an agreed to time frame to reconcile and send the TI & TS, the wholesale distributor will likely remove the product from quarantine and work with the manufacturer to further disposition it.
 Suitable time frames will be determined in business discussions between trading partners.
 Resolution of the discrepancy will likely be a manual review process before corrected TI is sent.
 The manufacturer will need to reference the original PO in the new EPCIS file with the missing serial numbers.
 In some instances, manufacturers may use a new delivery number or choose to connect old and new numbers in some way to indicate an update but use the original PO.
-As part of its investigation, the manufacturer should confirm that the serialized data were not already provided to another distributor.
+As part of its investigation, the manufacturer should confirm that the serialized data was not already provided to another distributor.
 If so, the manufacturer will have to reconcile the data within its system before providing a new EPCIS file with that serialized data for the overage product to the distributor.

-Data, No Product - Remediation
+Data, No Product Remediation

-Manufacturers are not expected to send error declarations (such as “void shipment” events) via EPCIS when excess or incorrect data are sent.
-Rather, the partial void shipment in the manufacturer’s systems would void the ship-events for those ECPS the wholesaler was shorted.

-Likewise, a distributor would need to perform some sort of data remediation steps to correct data no product scenarios such that they could receive those same EPCs in another shipment.
-Data accuracy is also important for the purpose of providing correct tracing information when requested.
+Data, no product exception scenarios pose unique challenges to all trading partners.
+In general, they are not easily detected by comparison.
+However, once they are discovered, trading partners should follow the Gs1 Exception Handling addendums in taking steps regarding data remediation exception scenarios.
+Post data remediation, EPCIS records must accurately reflect what was physically transacted such that subsequent trace requests can be accurately responded to.

 General Communications practices:

 We encourage consultation with the supplier when appropriate.
-When communicating exceptions to upstream trading partners, the list of data points might include but not be limited to: A standard subject line: Distributor + Manufacturer + UUID + Issue (No EPCIS data).
-The supplier should respond with a ticket number to track & resolve the exception in further electronic communication.
-The electronic communication should contain as much information as the wholesale distributor can provide, such as:
+When communicating exceptions to upstream trading partners, the list of data points might include but not be limited to: A standard subject line: Distributor name + Manufacturer name + Exception Category + issue tracking # + .
+The supplier should respond with the distributor issued tracking # to track & resolve the exception in further electronic communication.
+The electronic communication should contain as much information as the wholesale distributor can provide.
+The content will vary depending on the scale of the exception.
+If the entire shipment is involved, shipment level data is sufficient.
+For smaller exceptions, more detail may be provided.
+See Below potential fields to be included:

-UUID (Issue tracking number);
+Issue tracking #(UUID);

 PO Number;

-Contact info (name/email/phone number; include as three tag elements); Issue (drop down or multiple option types: product no data, receiving, etc.);
+Contact info (name/email/phone number; include as three tag elements); exception description;

 Sold/Ship-to GLN;

-Sold/Ship-from; Product Identifier;
+Sold/Ship-from GLNs; Product – Identifier(four elements, parsing recommended);

 Product Description;